oterrab/portfolio-projects/sql/oracle-sql-course/README.md

 <br/>

 **Formating:**
-	The format element for minutes is 'MI' and not 'MM'.
+<p align="justify">The format element for minutes is 'MI' and not 'MM'.
 Careful, using MM will not give any error, it will just mix months in the time portion of your results.
-This can go unotice for a long time!
+This can go unotice for a long time!</p>
 </details>

 #### 📌 C5: Generate a report of all of the employees who were born after 1970 and for whom we have a phone number registered.
 In the report, the department_id must be displayed using 4 digits, left-padded with zeros.
 The salary must be displayed with your local currency symbol and 2 decimals and with commas as the thousands separator.